 All of our teachers are highly qualified and experienced in their field.
 At Ozford you will find your teachers caring, interesting, interested in you and very friendly.
 Ozford teachers are dedicated to helping students succeed in their academic and personal aspirations.
 At Ozford your teachers will help you achieve your goals and make your learning enjoyable.

 Please visit the Ozford Library for opening hours, and ask the Librarian for the books/other resources.
+We hold newspapers, fiction and dvds for recreational reading, and to help students with language skills.
 Any book or resource that is lost or damaged must be replaced by the borrower.

 Ozford offers a wide range of support to help students reach their full academic potential.
 This includes providing additional assistance for each subject, individual academic support when required, study skills support and additional English Language Lounge support classes outside the scheduled timetable.